-Welcome to a place where the world's freshest air feeds one of the planet's rare cool-temperate rainforests, and the fertile earth feeds all who come in search of inspiration.
+Welcome to northern Tasmania, where the world's freshest air feeds one of the planet's rare cool-temperate rainforests, and the fertile earth feeds all who come in search of inspiration.

-Look at the vibrant colour of the earth and it's immediately apparent why the produce along the Northern Forage drive journey is so fresh and fabulous.
+Look at the vibrant colour of the earth and it's immediately apparent why the produce in this region is so fresh and fabulous.
 Head beyond the farm gate and the cellar door with a hands-on foraging experience.
 Pick a berry feast at Hillwood Berries, taste freshly cracked nuts on the farm at Hazelbrae Hazelnuts, and pour and wax seal a bottle of whisky at Hellyers Road Distillery.

 Follow a taste trail

-Take a road trip fuelled by flavour on the Tasting Trail Cradle to Coast.
-This drive across the north west has about 40 gastronomic stops, with options as diverse as Southern Wild Distillery, making gin in the heart of Devonport; Tasmanian Pickled Onions, served at its pantry and café; and dairy goodness from the paddock at Ashgrove Cheese.
+Take a road trip fuelled by flavour on the Tasting Trail.
+This route across the north west has about 40 gastronomic stops, with options as diverse as Southern Wild Distillery, making gin in the heart of Devonport; Tasmanian Pickled Onions, served at its pantry and café; and dairy goodness from the paddock at Ashgrove Cheese.
 On average, there’s a stop at a producer about every six kilometres along the trail, and the scenery is as delicious as the produce.

 Inhale.
-Some of the freshest air on the planet blows across the Northern Forage – it's officially recorded at Cape Grim, on the island’s north-west tip.
+Some of the freshest air on the planet blows across northern Tasmania – it's officially recorded at Cape Grim, on the island’s north-west tip.
 So inhale again.
 Not far away you can stand at the so-called Edge of the World near Arthur River and watch swells roll in from across thousands of kilometres of unbroken ocean.
-Stand atop The Nut, the impressive remains of an ancient volcanic plug, in nearby Stanley and the air is just as cleansing.
+Stand atop The Nut, the impressive remains of an ancient volcanic plug in nearby Stanley, and the air is just as cleansing.
 Feel the difference after a session at Floating Sauna Lake Derby, Australia's only floating wood-fired sauna.
 Heat up then dive into the lake.
 It's just the ticket after a day of mountain biking at Blue Derby.

 Raise a glass